yroell/yroell.github.io/Research.md

 My proposed efforts is linking morphological and physiological changes with environmental variation which would allow for the understanding of why an adaptation would arise and why a lineage has diversified.
 My research so far has been correlating the relationship of metabolic rate to shell morphology and environmental differences in endemic land snails of the Galapagos Islands.

-*Disclaimer: I know the photos represented are not of snails and my research but it is too hard to take photos of snails.
+*Disclaimer: I know the photos represented are not of snails but it is too hard to take photos of snails.
 Here are some of my favorite photos from the Galapagos.*